Hawaiideveloper/Infastructure-as-Code-Sample_Env/Docker/README.md

 Docker is used to launch a lightweight microservice that "usually" performs one critical service.
 Usually you want to use Docker to do such a microservice like:

+A docker container can launch itself faster than a normal VM with minimum services.
+I have taken the time to write down some key commands like:

 - Mail (SMTP) Service
 - DNS Service
 - Website
 - Database
 - etc.

-# Docker has some internal commands here and we will not be covering them all that at not directly related to our work.

-### The first thing here is to serve our content's static website
+### We will use Docker to serve our content's static website

 - [ ] Start the Engine with Ansible